Why Do Dogs Eat Garbage And How Can We Stop It?

-If you have a dog that likes to raid the bin, read on and learn why they might be doing this, and some techniques to solve it.
+If you have a dog that likes to raid the bin, read on and learn why they might be doing this, and some techniques to stop it.

 Why Do Dogs Scavenge?